• Skip to primary navigation

 This recipe calls for a spring form pan.
 Although they make it a bit easier to remove your cake because of the removable ring you will still need to grease and line your pan for this recipe.
 If you don't grease the pan, the cherries are likely to stick.

-Closeup of the interior of a sliced gluten free cherry cake on a white dish.
+A sliced gluten free cherry cake on a white serving tray.

 Pin for gluten free fresh cherry recipes.